Summer & Cinnamon

 1. Boil macaroni in salted water until al dente.
 Drain and set aside.

-1. Lower heat and stir in Gouda and both cheddars until melted and silky.
+4. Lower heat and stir in Gouda and both cheddars until melted and silky.
+Mix in can of cheddar cheese soup until well incorporated.

-1. In a small bowl, mix panko with olive oil, Parmesan, and thyme.
+6. In a small bowl, mix panko with olive oil and parmesan.
 Sprinkle evenly over pasta.

 Notes